victorvvu/Simple_CNGAN/README.md

 # GAN Dog Net
-This dataset was taken from a paper from Khosla, and contains 20,000 images of dogs, with 120 different breeds!
+This dataset was taken from a paper from Khosla, and contains 20,000 images of dogs.

 ## 1. Summary
-GANs are fairly new deep learning architectures and have many uses.
-They have many applications such as:
+GANs are fairly new deep learning architectures and have many use cases.
+These applications:
 - create synthetic data for ML algorithms
 - generate new images, art or even mimic styles
 - create images of dogs

+Here we train a Simple CNGAN from scratch, meaning this will probably produce very *poor images of dogs*.
+However, this is more of an exercise to see how GANs learn in an unsupervised fashion.

 ##### Technical Overview
 The pitfall of GANs are that they require massive amounts of compute power to train, meaning they need stacks of GPUs to train.
 GANs are essentially 2 neural networks, in this case CNNs (convolutional neural networks), competing against each other.
-The model was trained locally with a fairly weak GPU (NVIDA GTX 1050 Ti) so only 64 X 64 iamges were created with a simple architecture.
+The models were trained locally with a fairly weak GPU (NVIDA GTX 1050 Ti) so only 64 X 64 images were created with a simple architecture.

 Another repo will be made when the Style2GAN dog model is created.